-- This is the start of "job season" for astronomy post-docs. - AAS enforces a decision deadline of 15th February. - no US institution can ask post-docs for decisions before 15th Feb. - not enforced elsewhere, but many non-US institutes operate to roughly the same timetable. - result is that majority of astro post-doc jobs have deadlines Oct-Jan. - For jobs starting in autumn 2020, apply now! - if you wait until after Christmas, you will miss out on many options. - still allows you to apply for "out-of-season" jobs if necessary. - Major resources for job ads: - AAS Job Register (Ist of each month) jobregister.aas.org - RAS Jobs mailing list (email subscription) - Rumour mill (hosted by astrobetter.com)
+- This is the start of "job season" for astronomy post-docs. - AAS enforces a decision deadline of I5th February. - no US institution can ask post-docs for decisions before 15th Feb. - not enforced elsewhere, but many non-US institutes operate to roughly the same timetable. - result is that majority of astro post-doc jobs have deadlines Oct-Jan. - For jobs starting in autumn 2024, apply now! - if you wait until after Christmas you will miss out on many options. - still allows you to apply for "out-of-season" jobs if necessary. - Major resources for job ads: - AAS Job Register jobregister.aas.org - RAS Jobs mailing list (email subscription) - Rumour mill (hosted by astrobetter.com)